Fy50167/lumebox/README.md

 ## Description

 Repo featuring the code for the Lumebox website at the time that I stopped working on it for resume purposes.
-Website can be viewed here: [The Lumebox](www.thelumebox.com)
+Website can be viewed here: www.thelumebox.com

 My GitHub profile: github.com/Fy50167.
 For further questions, you can email me at Fy50167@gmail.com.